-- You'll be asked for details of two referees.
+- You'll be asked for details of up to two referees.
 They must know you well enough to write about you, and comment on whether you are suitable for postgraduate study.

 - We recommend you contact your referees before you fill in their details, so they're expecting the request.